-When you are involved in the business of exporting or importing goods from multiple countries, you know the financial implications of losing the cargo in transit due to any reason whatsoever.
+When you are involved in the business of exporting or importing goods from multiple countries.
+You know the financial implications of losing the cargo in transit due to any reason whatsoever.
 In the worst-case scenario, loss of goods because of theft, an overturning of the cargo vessel, etc. can even lead a company to dissolution, which is where the concept of commercial insurance comes in between.
-It provides insurance coverage for the goods in transit till the cargo reaches its destination.
-Therefore transporters should consider safeguarding goods during transit with comprehensive Warehouse to Warehouse Marine Insurance coverage.
+It provides warehouse insurance coverage for the goods in transit till the cargo reaches its destination.

 But if you closely look at the journey of goods during transit, it starts from the manufacturing house, then reaches an intermediate warehouse owned, managed, or hired by the transporter before the goods are loaded on the vessel, followed by the warehouse delivery at the destination.
-At a surficial level, the risk related to the goods in transit persists even when the goods are stored/kept in the warehouses.
+At a surface level, the risk related to the goods in transit persists even when the goods are stored or kept in the warehouses.

 Do you know whether your marine insurance policy also works as a warehouse insurance policy?
 Let’s find out.